This post may contain affiliate links. Please see our disclosure policy.

 - Remove the chops from the brine and pat them dry on both sides with paper towels.
 Discard the brine.

-- Sprinkle about one (1) teaspoon of Pork Chop Rub on each side of the chops and rub it into the meat with your fingertips or the back of a spoon (see recipe notes for substitutions).
+- Sprinkle about 1 teaspoon of BBQ Spice Rub on each side of the chops and rub it into the meat with your fingertips or the back of a spoon (see recipe notes for substitutions).

 Grill the chops:

-- Allow the chops to rest for 5 minutes before serving.
+- Transfer the chops to a platter, tent with foil, and let them rest for 5 minutes before serving.

 Notes